 Easter is early so Lent is upon us almost before the last of the Christmas chocolate cherry liqueurs disappear ‘down the little red lane’.
-We turn from crib to cross at the last great feast of Incarnation/Epiphany/childlikeness: Candlemas, or Presentation, or Purification, or whatever you want to call it.
+We turn from crib to cross at the last great feast of the Incarnation: Candlemas, or Presentation, or Purification.

-Simeon holds the divine child and says ‘this is enough, I need no more’.
+Simeon holds the child and says ‘this is enough, I need no more’.
 Ich habe genug—if you have not heard Bach’s Cantata of the same name, it’s not too late.
-Find the first movement on YouTube here sung by the glorious Dietrich Fischer-Dishcloth as at least one member of my family calls him.
-Words can hardly express the satisfied gently swaying longing that Bach conjures up.
-Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+Find the first movement on YouTube here sung by the glorious Dietrich Fischer-Dieskau.

 The old man carried the child, but the child governs the old man: you might reflect on how spot-on that is psychologically.
 The child is the father of the man.
 We are governed by thought patterns laid down in childhood.
 Childhood innocence, willingness to explore and ability to have fun are, as we grow up, so easily perverted by the slings and arrows of outrageous fortune that life throws at us.
 The supermarket trolley of the psyche becomes more and more wayward, and less and less inclined to head for the target we once thought we were aiming for.